digitalocean/Kubernetes-Starter-Kit-Developers/04-setup-prometheus-stack/README.md

 In order to see all the `Emojivoto` metrics, you're going to use one of the default installed dashboards from `Grafana`.

-Navigating to the `Kubernetes/Compute Resources/Namespace(Pods)` dashboard for `Grafana`:
+Accessing the `Kubernetes/Compute Resources/Namespace(Pods)` dashboard for `Grafana`:

-1. Navigate to the [dashboard browse](http://localhost:3000/dashboards) section.
+1. Navigate to the [Grafana Dashboards](http://localhost:3000/dashboards) section.
 2. Next, search for the `General/Kubernetes/Compute Resources/Namespace(Pods)` dashboard and access it.
-3. Finally, select a data source - `Prometheus` and the `emojivoto` namespace
+3. Finally, select the `Prometheus` data source and add the `emojivoto` namespace.

 The picture down below shows the available options: